A Dream (temporarily) Deferred ....

 ** This Blog Post has been edited from its original publication in order to emphasize the single fact that we are NOT hiking during the 2021 Covid Pandemic Outbreak in Ontario and Canada.
-This is the very point of this entry to note that we do not feel it is repsonsible for us to trek during this time.
-In 2021 we have remained either isolated or in quarantine and have NOT gone on The Great Trail. **
+This is the very point of this entry to note that we do not feel it is repsonsible for us to trek during this time. **

-During this period, while we were in quarantine, the number of Covid infections again began to rise staring what is termed the ‘third wave’.
-While in quarantine we watched as lockdowns began again and we hoped that things would improve as fewer people interacted.
+During this period, while we were in a self imposed quarantine, the number of Covid infections again began to rise staring what is termed the ‘third wave’.
+While in quarantine we watched as lock downs began again and we hoped that things would improve as fewer people interacted.
 Unfortunately, according to authorities they haven’t.
 Though it is a hard thing to guess given that so much of the world around us both in Ontario and in Quebec is busily moving along and going about life as usual.
 On the streets and trails life seems normal.
 Construction is going on everywhere.
 Grocery stores are packed with customers.
 Parks are full of picnickers, pathways are filled with cyclists and walkers, while golf courses are lined up at each tee.
 It is only when you get near to a WIFI signal, see a TV or hear a news report that fear, crisis, and doom are reintroduced.

 Given the current circumstances of the pandemic certainly some public concern is understandable – we all need to respect social distancing, wear masks, and be extra safe.
-However, the fact also is that much of the group thinking online has begun to transform into hysteria, rumor mongering, and little more than bullying.
-All of which is increasingly easy to fall into the trap of while sitting at home for 14 months with little more than our screens to entertain and inform us.
+However, the fact also is that much of the group thinking online has begun to transform into hysteria, rumour mongering, and little more than bullying.
+All of which is increasingly easy to fall into the trap of while sitting at home for 14 months with little more than our screens to entertain and "inform" us.
 Given this situation it also seems that so many of us are losing touch with what the world is actually like.
-Plans are made in accord with the demands of those on social media, ideas are critiqued and noted as true or false based on group thinking, moral proclamations are made in fits of mass hysteria, while neighbors call the authorities on one another over some imagined slight.
+Plans are made in accord with the demands of those on social media, ideas are critiqued and noted as true or false based on group thinking, moral proclamations are made in fits of mass hysteria, while neighbours call the authorities on one another over some imagined slight.
 Even for things as simple as what we eat when we are on the trail have led to intense email discussions and demanding critiques recently.

 These days it is increasingly hard to know what to do and how to do it because so much so much is presumed without fact and so much is judged on opinion.

-When we set out more than 2 weeks ago to enter quaratine, we did so because it was safe and responsible at the time, and because we wanted to see what the world was like for ourselves without the filter of the online world.
-When we set out this year we did NOT break any laws, we did NOT violate interprovincial restrictions, we did NOT break quarantine, and we did NOT violate curfew.
+When we set out more than 2 weeks ago to enter quarantine, we did so because it was safe and responsible at the time, and because we wanted to see what the world was like for ourselves without the filter of the online world.
+When we set out this year we did NOT break any laws, we did NOT violate inter-provincial restrictions, we did NOT break quarantine, and we did NOT violate curfew.
 Yet even this was not enough it seems, and so the online world, texts of critique, messages of hate, and emails set on derailing things began again in the extreme.
 All of which makes it very hard to enjoy the moment and to present the trail and the country in a positive light.

-In moving forward this trek cannot just be about getting kilometers in and finishing provinces, it has to be about doing so responsibly as well as enjoying the experience in order to share it in a positive light in order to make the nation appear as it is – naturally beautiful and a wonderful place to be.
+In moving forward this trek cannot just be about getting kilometres in and finishing provinces, it has to be about doing so responsibly as well as enjoying the experience in order to share it in a positive light in order to make the nation appear as it is – naturally beautiful and a wonderful place to be.
 At the moment we don't feel that either of these goals are possible.

 One phrase has played out in my mind in the past few hours of coming to terms with everything – sometimes the writing is on the wall.
 I have come to see that as much as I want to continue hiking and as much as we are running out of time to complete our trek, the reality is that sometimes what we want is just not possible.